 Parse data

 Now that you've learned how to create a schema, let's look at how you can use it to validate unknown data and make it type-safe.
-I offer 3 different ways for this.
-Just pick what you think fits your code best.
+There are three different ways to do this.

 Default way